 Commitment to Global Climate Effort – Georgetown has joined with a group of leading research universities in affirming our commitment to a broad-based global agreement on climate change and to doing our part to ensure the United States can meet its contribution.

 Georgetown Climate Center (new window)– The nonpartisan Georgetown Climate Center seeks to advance effective climate, energy, and transportation policies in the United States— policies that reduce greenhouse gas emissions and help communities adapt to climate change.

 Energy and Climate Policy Research Seminar (new window) – The energy and climate policy research seminar aims to enhance intellectual exchange among faculty and students by providing a forum to discuss research and policy topics related to the international and domestic dimensions of energy and climate change policy.

-Learn even more about how GU faculty are engaging with topics of energy and sustainability at the Georgetown Environment Initiative (new window).
+Georgetown Environment Initiative (new window) – Learn even more about how GU faculty are engaging with topics of energy and sustainability.

-For Faculty and Staff (new window) – Explore our Top 10 Ways to Save Energy In the Office (new window) and participate in GU’s Campus Energy Conservation Program (new window).
+For Faculty and Staff – Explore our Top 10 Ways to Save Energy In the Office (new window) and participate in GU’s Campus Energy Conservation Program (new window).